nkalluri11/TicketViewerAPI/README.md

 ```
 The same can be found in the link for installing [python](https://askubuntu.com/questions/101591/how-do-i-install-the-latest-python-2-7-x-or-3-x-on-ubuntu)

-You can also follow the steps listed for [Mac](http://docs.python-guide.org/en/latest/starting/install/osx/) and [Windows](http://docs.python-guide.org/en/latest/starting/install/win/) users.
+If you are a Mac or Windoows user, you can follow the steps listed for [Mac](http://docs.python-guide.org/en/latest/starting/install/osx/) and [Windows](http://docs.python-guide.org/en/latest/starting/install/win/).

-You might as well install pip, if you don't have it installed already
+You might as well install pip, if you don't have it installed already.

 You can the following command on Mac to install pip,